shinwookim/SP2023-Notes/1550/System Calls.md

 Registers are fast because it's made of flip-flops, etc. but is more expensive.
 Dynamic ram is like a water bucket (threshold) --> We need to flush it periodically.

-If we must write 32 registers to RAM for context switch, it's slooooo
+If we must write 32 registers to RAM for context switch, it's slooooow!

+Examine a program with many print statements (and remove them!)
+Notice the difference
 ![](Pasted%20image%2020230123104046.png)